Touchless faucets are the latest thing in kitchen fixtures.

 For touchless control, there are a few different options.
 The sensor on the top of the faucet is for simple on and off functions.
 It’s the best bet for getting a constant stream of water.
 The horizontal sensor on the shaft of the spout automatically turns on water when you move a dish or a hand in front of it.
 We like this one for quick, easy washing.

 It uses an aerated spray system to save water while boosting flow.
-That means more rinsing power with a cheaper water bill for you!
-This model is limited to 2.0 GPM, which meets the EPA’s national WaterSense standards.
+That means more rinsing power with a cheaper water bill for you.
+This model is limited to 2.0 GPM, which meets the EPA’s national WaterSense standards and of course, it’s ADA-compliant.

 A few previous buyers reported internal leaks developing.
 This one seems particularly temperamental in that regard.
 Since that is the case, we wouldn’t recommend this one if you have expensive wood cabinetry around your sink.